 One option is to head to the Kildonan Museum on the A865, more or less in the middle of the island.

-This museum is part of a larger community centre that houses a performing arts venue, a cafe, and a gift shop, and it’s a real gem for anyone that wants to learn about the history of the island and the people that have lived there throughout the ages.
+This museum is part of a larger community centre that houses a performing arts venue, a cafe, and a gift shop, and it’s a real gem for anyone who wants to learn about the history of the island and the people who have lived there throughout the ages.

 The thousands of artefacts in the Kildonan Museum retell the stories of crofting, fishing, religion and the lives of the hardy islanders that made South Uist their home.

 During a visit you’ll find a number of displays and exhibitions throughout the building inside separate rooms that are all based around a different theme.